department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/url-standards.md

 # URLs

-URLs are a highly visible attribute of your content that impacts user experience, accessibility, and search rankings.
-The URL of a page specifies the page's name and location within VA.gov.
+**URLs are a highly visible attribute of your content that improve user experience, accessibility, and search rankings by providing:**

-A good URL helps users AND search engines by providing:
 - A high-level description of what the content is about
 - The location of the content within your site
 - An indication of the priority of the content based on the depth (i.e. number of sub-directories in the URL path) of the content
 - Information about how the content is related to other content within your site.

-URLs consists of a domain, sub-directories (optional), and a page name.
+**The URL of a page specifies the page's name and location within VA.gov.
+It consists of a domain, sub-directories (optional), and a page name.**

 ![The structure of a URL]({{site.baseurl}}/images/url-segments.jpg)